MicrosoftLearning/MS-4009-Extend-Microsoft-Copilot-for-Microsoft-365-with-Copilot-Studio/Instructions/Labs/Conversational-actions/Exercise-create-conversational-action.md

 ## Task 1: (Optional) Test the default experience

-To begin, attempt to ask a question about project ABC in Microsoft Copilot for Microsoft 365.
+To begin, ask a question about project ABC in Microsoft Copilot for Microsoft 365.

 1. Open **Microsoft Teams**.